Children’s Pediatric Podiatrist Care [Pediatric Foot Doctor]

-- Adolescents and teenage children may develop foot or ankle problems and these should not be ignored.
+- Adolescents and teenage children may develop foot or ankle problems, and these should not be ignored.

 Pediatric Heel Pain:

-- Heel pain in a child is a common problem.
+Heel pain in a child is a common problem.
 One of the first signs you may notice is your child limping.

-- Pediatric heel pain is differs from adult heel pain in that the child’s foot is still growing, and as a result, more flexible.
+- Pediatric heel pain differs from adult heel pain in that the child’s foot is still growing, and as a result, more flexible.

 - Your child’s heel pain may be due to an abnormality of the heel bone’s growth area.
 In these cases, the growth area of the heel bone becomes inflamed, and pain worsens when your child tries to walk or participate in sports.
-Other heel pain causes include a fracture, bone tumor, bursitis or infection.
+Other heel pain causes include a fracture, bone tumor, bursitis, or infection.

 - If you notice your child limping or complaining of heel or arch pain, you should have the child’s evaluated by one of our podiatrists as soon as possible.

 - In-toeing is often referred to as walking pigeon-toed.
 Instead of the foot pointed straight ahead, the foot turns inward.